RaisaHossain/scaffolder-backend-module-azure-gitlab-repositories/README.md

-# scaffolder-backend-module-azure-repositories
+# scaffolder-backend-module-Gitlab-repositories

-Welcome to the Microsoft Azure repository actions for the `scaffolder-backend`.
+Welcome to the GitLab repository actions for the `scaffolder-backend`.

 This plugin contains a collection of actions:

-- `azure:repo:clone`
+- `gitlab:repo:clone`
-- `azure:repo:push`
+- `gitlab:repo:push`
-- `azure:repo:pr`
+- `gitlab:repo:pr`

 ## Getting started